This is a sponsored guest post.

 Safety on the road is best taught in the actual traffic environment.
 Children primarily learn by experience and adult interaction is an effective way of helping them acquire this essential skill.
 But before you take your little boy out on a busy road, you might want to talk to them about general traffic rules, road sign interpretation, and where it is most safe to ride.

 Allow them to practice regularly on footpaths, and teach them how to ride in a straight line, braking properly, as well as turning corners cautiously.
 This will get them used to the traffic environment and gives them the confidence to have full control on the road.
-You also want to inform them about the importance of using a horn, headlight, and indicating before turning corners.
+You also want to inform them about the importance of using a bell, headlight, and indicating before turning corners.
+More on best bike bell can be learned here.

 How do you choose the right bike for your child?